bentoml/BentoML/docs/source/guides/model-store.rst

         pipeline.save_pretrained(model_ref.path)
         print(f"Model saved: {model_ref}")

+By default, all models downloaded to the Model Store are saved in the directory ``/home/user/bentoml/models/``, with each of them assigned a specific subdirectory.
+For example, the above code snippet will save the summarization model to ``/home/user/bentoml/models/summarization-model/``.
+You can retrieve the path of the saved model by using its ``path`` property.

 If you have an existing model on disk, you can import it into the BentoML Model Store through ``shutil``.

 .. code-block:: python